 Pangong Lake: Most people stay at a place called Spangmik, where there are plenty of accommodation choices.
 However, we asked our driver to continue to the last village, called Man, which only had a small number of places.
 It’s mostly glamping-style tents and at first places were quoting us 2000 rupees until we found a family who had four basic tents and we paid 600 rupees (AUD$12) per person including meals.

-I wrote a whole post on my time trekking in the Markha Valley and you can read about it here.
+I wrote a blog and guide on trekking in the Markha Valley, you can read about it here.

 To get back, you have to flag the buses down on the main road or hitch a ride with someone driving past, which is what we did.

-Thiksey and Hemis are perhaps the most impressive monasteries and in my opinion, must sees.
+Thiksey and Hemis are perhaps the most impressive monasteries and in my opinion, are must sees on any Leh, Ladakh trip.

 After exploring Ladakh and Zanskar, I continued down to Manali.
 The Jammu and Kashmir State Road and Transport Corporation (or JKSRTC for short!) station in Leh, just 10-15 minutes from the main bazaar by foot has buses to most destinations in Ladakh but sometimes only weekly.
 Each year the days tend to change from what I understand, but the 2019 timetable is as above.